The Ultimate Guide to Meinl Cymbals: Series Explained, Sounds & How to Choose

 One of the defining characteristics of the Jazz series is its smooth and effortless response.
 Hi-hats deliver a subtle, refined character that remains articulate without feeling overly aggressive, whilst crashes are known for their famously buttery feel.
 Thanks to their hand-hammered profiles, they open up easily and respond with a warmth and musicality that encourages dynamic playing.

 The ride cymbals within the Jazz family are particularly noteworthy.
 Meinl has developed a wide variety of complex and highly individual ride cymbals within this range, allowing drummers to explore different levels of wash, articulation and tonal character.
-Models such as the Jazz Medium Ride and Jazz Club Ride perfectly demonstrate the expressive character that defines the series.
+Models such as the Jazz Medium Thin Ride and Jazz Club Ride perfectly demonstrate the expressive character that defines the series.
 For many players, the rides are the heart of the Jazz family, offering a level of individuality and personal expression that encourages drummers to develop their own musical voice behind the kit.

 At Graham Russell Drums, Byzance Jazz cymbals are often popular with drummers who prioritise feel, touch and musicality.
 Whilst they naturally excel in jazz settings, they are equally at home in acoustic music, singer-songwriter performances, theatre work, studio sessions and any situation where nuance and dynamic control are more important than outright volume.